deltarobotone/visy_vision_system/README.md

 # User-Interface

-We build an simple user interface for the touch display on the backside of visy system.
+We build a simple user interface for the touch display on the backside of visy system.
 The user interface starts automatically after every reboot.
-It is possible to close the interface using the "X" button.
+It is possible to close the interface using the "X" button and usw the Ubuntu Desktop for your own stuff.
 By default it is possible to start and stop the sorting application.

 [<img src="https://raw.githubusercontent.com/deltarobotone/image_database/master/visy_doc/visy_doc%20(5).PNG" width="400">](https://raw.githubusercontent.com/deltarobotone/image_database/master/visy_doc/visy_doc%20(5).PNG)